httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

   list of strings (Section Y.Y of [RFCxxxx]), conveying the Bar URLs for the message.
 See below for processing requirements.

-If the parsed header field does not contain both, it MUST be ignored.
+If the structured header value does not contain both, it MUST be ignored.

 "foo" MUST be between 0 and 10, inclusive; other values MUST cause